-Those who want to open Canadian companies as non-residents have several options to match their budgets.
-They can set up companies and manage them from abroad or by moving to Canada.
+Those who want to open Canadian companies as non-residents can incorporate and manage them from abroad or by moving to Canada.
 Below, our Canadian company formation specialists explain the options for starting a business as a non-resident and the procedures available in 2023.

 |Legal entities for non-residents in Canada||